 DEP maintains a staff of quality assurance professionals to ensure the accuracy of your bill.
 Unusual billing spikes are flagged and reviewed before they are mailed.
 If the meter reading is in question, DEP will issue you an estimated bill until accurate readings are available.
 Customers who believe that their bill is inaccurate may submit a formal appeal.
 Once submitted, DEP staff will manually verify the accuracy of your bill and provide you with a written response.
 If you have any questions, please contact Customer Service.

-Does my mortgage company take care of my water and sewer bills?
+Does my mortgage company take care of my water and wastewater bills?

-Most mortgage companies will no longer take care of water and sewer bills for small properties (under 5-family buildings).
+Most mortgage companies will no longer take care of water and wastewater bills for small properties (under 5-family buildings).

-How can I pay my water and sewer bill?
+How can I pay my water and wastewater bill?

 You can pay your bill online, by phone or mail, or in person.
 For a descriptive list of options, please visit How to Pay.